Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 snippet:TimeIncrease

-Notice how much more quickly the message proceeds through delayed retries, because instead of delays of 10/20/30 seconds (60 seconds total) the delays are now 3/6/9 seconds, for a total of 18 seconds wait time.
+Notice how much faster the message proceeds through delayed retries, because instead of delays of 10/20/30 seconds (60 seconds total) the delays are now 3/6/9 seconds, for a total of 18 seconds wait time.

-### Extra Credit: Replay a message
+### Replay a message

 If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) tools installed.